Articles Tagged with Pre-judgement interest

 A partition action or a partition lawsuit is when one co-owner, or when one person with interest in the property wants to sell the property, but the other co-owners or others with interest in the property do not want to sell their ownership rights.

-Two lawyers having an agreement and signing a paperwork.Partition receivers and partition referees serve very similar roles in partition lawsuits.
+Two lawyers having an agreement and signing a paperwork.Receivers and partitions referees are cut from the same cloth.
+In actions involving property, they step in at the request of the parties or order of the court to properly dispose of or manage the property at issue.
 Their roles are to act as a third party with no ties to any of the co-owners interests in property via a partition lawsuit and to help the court and the judge to distribute the property or proceeds from the sale of the property fairly and equitably.
-Read on to find out the important differences between the two.
+That said, there are enough differences between the two to warrant litigants being put on notice.

-What is a receiver?
+What is a Partition Referee?

 A lawyer on his desk signing a document.When there is a court-ordered partition by division, there are several steps that both the court and parties take to ensure that the property is physically divided both equally and equitably.
 Read on to find out the different avenues the court takes when deciding a partition by division lawsuit.